octoenergy/public-conventions/python.md

 # Python

-These are a series of conventions and anti-patterns for writing Python and Django application code.
-They are to aid code-review in that common comments can reference a single detailed explanation.
+These are a series of conventions (to use) and anti-patterns (to avoid) for writing Python and Django application code.
+They are intended to be an aid to code-review in that common comments can reference a single detailed explanation.

 Django: